Cornwall Good Seafood Guide logo

 Management

 This is a regulated fishery but there is currently no quota providing a cap on quantities of scallops caught.
-There are indirect limits through gear and effort restrictions and a minimum landing size of 100mm shell width.

 A 7pm-7am curfew applies preventing scallop dredging at night within Cornwall and Devon IFCA's.
+Scallops have to be landed whole, it is illegal to cut them out of the shells at sea.

-The UK fleet size is capped through restrictive licensing and local Inshore Fishery Conservation Authority (IFCA) permit.
+Effort is capped through restrictive licensing and local Inshore Fishery Conservation Authority (IFCA) permit.
 Within Cornish waters CIFCA have placed a restriction on the number of dredges used per boat inside 6 mile limit of 12 per vessel and restrictions on mesh size on dredges and length of dredge bar.

 The Western Waters effort regime places an upper ceiling on the number of kilowatt days (KWdays) fished by vessels larger than15m in length, towing dredges for scallops.
 Within the UK this pool of effort is administered by the Marine Management Organisation (MMO) in a system which sets a maximum number of days (per quarter) that any vessel with a scallop entitlement may fish, these limits being revised on a quarterly basis.
 In recent years this effort cap has been limiting.